P-flag spaces and incidence stratifications: Introduction

 \section{Introduction}

 Flag varieties are classical homogeneous spaces, studied from several different points of view.
-They parameterize the flags of $V$, i.e.\ sequences of subspaces $V_1 \subseteq ... \subseteq V_n=V$, where $V$ is an $n$-dimensional $\F$-vector space and $V_i \subseteq V$ is an $i$-dimensional subspace of $V$.
+They parameterize the flags of $V$, i.e.\ sequences of subspaces $V_1 \subseteq \ldots \subseteq V_n=V$, where $V$ is an $n$-dimensional $\F$-vector space and $V_i \subseteq V$ is an $i$-dimensional subspace of $V$.
 They can be obtained as quotients of the general linear group $GL(n,\F)$ with the subgroup $B$ of invertible upper triangular matrices.
 The action of $B$ on the flags gives rise to a partition into {\em Schubert cells}.
-Their Zariski closures are the so-called {\em Schubert varieties}, which are indexed by permutations of the symmetric group $S_n$.
+Their Zariski closures are the so-called {\em Schubert varieties}, which are in bijection with the symmetric group $S_n$.
 The {\em Bruhat order} on $S_n$ is the poset of Schubert varieties ordered by inclusion.
 Similar facts hold for the Grassmannian $\gr_{\F}(k,n)$, replacing $S_n$ with the subset $S_n^{(k)}$ of Grassmannian permutations.